robleroble/garden-planner/JOURNAL.md

 #### Goals for today:
 - play around with the idea of selecting cells (some form of state that adds cells based on key when they've been clicked?)

+#### Accomplished:
+- used state to toggle className variable

+**7-19-2020**

+#### Goals for today:
+- Transfer useState from gardencell to the reducer

+*reducer func will take the index position of the cell in the grid, as well as a crop name* *maybe store the selected tiles in a temporary state?*